the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 With the Game Features plugin, experiences are contained as standalone game feature plugins and loaded on demand.
 The Modular Gameplay plugin allows experiences to add components to actors, modify game state, add data sources, and much more.

-Both plugins are commonly used in conjunction to make actors extensible via plugins and avoid coupling actors with features.
+Both plugins are commonly used together to make actors extensible via plugins and avoid coupling actors with features.

 ### Game Features
 With the Game Features plugin, the game can dynamically load and unload plugins at runtime.
 Game feature plugins can even be placed in separate standalone chunks to be distributed as downloadable content (DLC).